 Volunteering is a great way to learn new skills, gain experience, practice a language, help others, learn more about a different culture, get out of your comfort zone, learn more about yourself, connect with similar minded people, and a nice option to spend a few weeks at one place.
 Sometimes far away from civilization like we did for example in Guatapé and Tumianuma.

 The first time I volunteered I was 14 years old.
-I worked on a farm in the mountains for three weeks.
+I worked on a farm in the mountains in Switzerland for three weeks.
 It was hard, physical work and most of the time I worked alone in the field.
 My hosts were grateful and I felt appreciated.
 Two years later I volunteered for three years as a cashier in a public charity.
 I learnt a lot.
 During the same time, I volunteered on another farm with the organisation Caritas for three weeks.
 The French family I stayed with was very warm and treated me like a family member.
 Most rewarding has been working with refugees in my hometown.
 Most of them are incredibly grateful and I could see the direct effect.
 It is very important to offer the possibility to learn the local language and make them feel at home.
 The integration goes much faster.
-For my one-and-a-half-year trip through Central and South America I used a highly recommended website, Workaway.info.
+For my one-and-a-half-year trip through Central and South America I used a recommended website, Workaway.info.
 I volunteered in Costa Rica, Colombia, Ecuador, Peru, and Argentina.
-I worked on permaculture farms, helped to build houses out of Guadua, worked in hostels, in a Hare Krishna temple, in ecological communities, painted walls, took pictures, and cooked a lot.
+I worked on permaculture farms, helped to build houses out of Guadua, worked in hostels, in a Hare Krishna temple in Cusco, in ecological communities, painted walls, took pictures, and cooked a lot.

 All those places have given me the possibility to observe new lifestyles and have given me many ideas of how to realise my dreams.
 They give me inspiration and courage that it is possible to live in harmony with nature.
 I also learnt what I am good at, what I like, and what I do not like.